Students and Staff Are “Making Health Contagious”

 Programs within the Hazen Center for Integrated Care implemented by students and staff are changing conversations about health on campus.

-From stress management to anxiety, from mental health awareness to drug prevention, from relationship violence to stalking, The College at Brockport has the programs and people needed to address any student health issue — all through the Hazen Center for Integrated Care.
+From stress management to anxiety, from mental health awareness to drug prevention, from relationship violence to stalking, SUNY Brockport has the programs and people needed to address any student health issue — all through the Hazen Center for Integrated Care.

 Hazen, which houses the Counseling Center, Student Health Center, and Prevention and Outreach Services, not only helps students cope with health concerns; it functions as a multi-layered health information resource and the hub of two unique peer education programs.